yumin-chen/sdlc-ide/docs/architecture/design/adr-001-hybrid-dag-mesh-ext-architecture.md

 *   No gossip or opportunistic peer messaging.
 *   Governed by a precise Orchestrator state machine.
 *   Full auditability and reproducibility.
-*   **Rule:** The Orchestrator MUST reject all Core mutations not originating from human-approved ADRs.

 #### Core Agents and Flow Summary